DevOpsBootcamp/website/source/dns.rst

 NS Records
 ~~~~~~~~~~

-.. ifnotslides::

     Servers with a ``NS`` record are allowed to speak with authority on a
     domain and DNS requests.

+.. ifnotslides::

-Basically ``NS`` records are the type of record
+    ``NS`` records are the type of record identifying nodes in the DNS
-    identifying nodes in the DNS hierarchy instead of just the websites DNS
+    hierarchy instead of just the websites DNS maps.
-    maps.

     NS records point to other domains (which have ``A`` records).